Student Code of Conduct: The Big 4 and School Handbook

 Students are expected to follow the behavior expectations detailed in the matrix.
 Reminder signs are posted at various locations throughout the building to serve as a reminder of what the BIG 4 look like in that particular area.
 The Big 4 become the "Why" behind other specific rules.
 ROAR Matrix

 Students who demonstrate the BIG 4 are being good examples to their peers.
 Leaders are examples.
 Students caught being leaders are positively reinforced by the intrinsic benefits, verbal praise, and may receive a "PAWS"itive ticket.
 Once students collect enough "PAWS"itive tickets, they will be able to turn them into the office for a token to use in our Token Tower.
 A weekly drawing will be held for larger prizes.

 This handbook is intended to provide a written description of our policies, procedures, and programs.
-Many but not all of these topics are covered in other parts of this website, but this is a consolidated/printable version of our School Handbook.
+Many but not all of these topics are covered in other parts of this website, but this is a consolidated/printable version of our Butterfield Canyon Elementary School Handbook

 You will read about topics such as: